helenclx/100-days-of-code/r1-log.md

 - Listened to Episode 153 of the Scrimba Podcast while working on the movie watchlist solo project.

 **Thoughts:** This solo project challenged me to apply everything I learned about HTML and JavaScript, including manipulating the DOM, fetching data from APIs, working with local storage, etc.

+---

+### Day 92: 3 April 2024.
+Wednesday

+**Today's Progress:**
+- Started working on the CSS of my movie watchlist solo project for Module 8 (Working with APIs) of Scrimba’s Frontend Developer Career Path.
+The only parts left were the individual containers for movies and their info.
+- Listened to Episode 117 of the freeCodeCamp Podcast.
+Signed up for 100Devs after discovering the platform through this episode of the fCC Podcast.

+**Thoughts:**
+- Through working on the CSS of the movie watchlist, I learned how to add an icon into an input element by using the position property in CSS.
+- I am grateful of platforms like freeCodeCamp and 100Devs that provides opportunities to learn to code for free.